apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.ssl.client.verify.server.policy STRING DISABLED
    :reloadable:
+   :overridable:

    Configures |TS| to verify the origin server certificate with the Certificate Authority (CA).
 This configuration takes a value of :code:`DISABLED`, :code:`PERMISSIVE`, or :code:`ENFORCED`

-   You can override this global setting on a per domain basis in the ssl_servername.yaml file using the :ref:`verify_server_policy attribute<override-verify-server-policy>`.
+   You can override this global setting on a per domain basis in the ssl_server_name.yaml file using the :ref:`verify_server_policy attribute<override-verify-server-policy>`.

+   You can also override via the conf_remap plugin.
+Those changes will take precedence over the changes in ssl_server_name.yaml.

 :code:`DISABLED`
    Server Certificate will not be verified